CDA70/Motion-Planning/Writeup rubrik.md

 #### Set goal position
-In the starter code, the goal position is hardcoded as some location 10 m north and 10 m east of map center.
-Modify this to be set as some arbitrary position on the grid given any geodetic coordinates (latitude, longitude)
+_In the starter code, the goal position is hardcoded as some location 10 m north and 10 m east of map center.
+Modify this to be set as some arbitrary position on the grid given any geodetic coordinates (latitude, longitude)_

 #### Answer: Set goal Position
-The goal can be any lat, lon within the map and have it rendered to a goal location on the grid.
+The goal can be any lat, lon rendered to a goal location on the grid.

 1. set latitude,   `goal_lat = float(37.796874)`
 2. set longitude,  `goal_lon = float(-122.399683)`